Biden bars drilling over vast swath of Alaska

 Democrat Mary Peltola, a member of the House of Representatives, also said she was "deeply frustrated" at what she described as a failure by the Biden government to listen to local desires.

-Though Biden's statement trumpeted the latest actions, his administration has come under heavy fire from environmentalists for approving the massive ConocoPhillips oil project in the NPR-A.
+Biden came under heavy fire from environmentalists for approving the massive ConocoPhillips oil project in the NPR-A in March.

-The so-called Willow project, estimated to cost between $8-10 billion, was initially authorized under Trump and later backed by Biden, triggering widespread national protests led by youth activists.
+The Willow project, estimated to cost between $8-10 billion, was authorized under Trump and later backed by Biden, triggering national protests led by youth activists.

-The new plan would also limit, but not outright ban, drilling in an additional 2.4 million acres of the NPR-A, and support subsistence activities for Alaska Native communities.
+The plan would also limit, but not outright ban, drilling in an additional 2.4 million acres of the NPR-A.

-It would also ban drilling in approximately 2.8 million acres of the Beaufort Sea, "ensuring the entire United States Arctic Ocean is off limits to new oil and gas leasing."
+It would ban drilling in approximately 2.8 million acres of the Beaufort Sea, "ensuring the entire United States Arctic Ocean is off limits to new oil and gas leasing," a statement by the Interior Department said.

 Biden pledged during his presidential campaign to halt all new leasing on federal land and water -- a promise he failed to keep.